pingcap/tispark/docs/how_to_use_tidb_as_metastore_db.md

 FLUSH PRIVILEGES;
 ```

-It helps you create a user and grant access privileges to all databases and tables.
-Something need to
+Above SQLs help you create a user and grant access privileges to tables under `metastore_db`.

-be noted is:
+When it comes to your case, you may change the user name `hive` and its password `mine` to something else.

+### When you rely on spark itself to initialize metastore

-> This is actually very dangerous and not recommended.
+This is actually very dangerous and not recommended.
 If you rely on spark itself to initialize metastore,
 please do following:
-> 1. Make sure there is no existing metastore.
+ 1. Make sure there is no existing metastore.
 If so, please use official spark schema tools to upgrade or migrate.
-> 2. Fill in root account in hive-site.xml.
+ 2. Fill in root account in hive-site.xml.
 Let spark use root account to create metastore tables.
-> 3. Then switch back to a normal account without any create table and alter table privileges.
+ 3. Then switch back to a normal account without any create table and alter table privileges.

->
-> This preventing unexpected schema corruption when code changes.
+This preventing unexpected schema corruption when code changes.

 ### Why only TiDB before 2.1 release works?